wp-plugins/wptouch/readme.txt

 == Changelog ==

-= Version 1.9.21.2 =
+= Version 1.9.22 =
+* Added Basque translation courtesy of Ander Erguin
+* Added Japanese translation courtesy of Kenji Yamaguchi
 * Experimental LiveFyre commenting support
-* Added additional CSS to remove unneeded plugin boxes on single posts
+* Added additional CSS to remove unneeded 3rd party plugin boxes on single posts
 * More tweaks for failing switch link in some scenarios
+* Changed: More robust category exclusion
+* Fix for images and emoticons in comments
+* Updates for admin panel

 = Version 1.9.21.1 =
 * Fixed: Bug with footer switch link (ampersand issue)